zkshop/hackaton-starton/README.md

 # hackaton-starton - Ch3ck0ut

 ## What Ch3ck0ut is about ?
-Checkout is a solution to **deploy and manage ERC-721 contract** without coding.
+Ch3ck0ut is a solution to **deploy and manage ERC-721 contract** without coding.

 We used [Starton](https://www.starton.io/) to manage the contract and [Paper.xyz](https://paper.xyz/) to improve the user experience during the mint.